MrToWy/MealMaster/README.md

 - [Provider](https://pub.dev/packages/provider) - State Management
 - [Intl](https://pub.dev/packages/intl) - Internationalization and localization

+## Functionalities

+- Upload images of your ingredients
+    - Change recognized ingredients via voice
+- Generate meal plans based on your ingredients
+- Genereate recipes with the ingredients you have
+- Generate your shopping list with ingredients that you need to buy
+    - Update the Shopping List with the ingredients you have bought
+    - Add ingredients to you shopping list manually that you need to buy
+- Change order of the recipes in the meal plan
+- Set personal preferences for the meal plan (allergies, diet, etc.)

 ## Development

 ### How to create a new release